(originally posted in June 2014; updated January 2021)

 Social Advertising – Advertising on social media channels such as Twitter and Facebook is referred to as social advertising.
 Social advertising aims to gain website traffic or brand awareness for a brand, and tactics include sponsored posts, stories or promoted links or trends.

 Social Targeting – Social targeting involves using social media channels, such as Facebook and Twitter, and targeting techniques like geo-targeting, to specifically target advertisements to a certain market.
 Social targeting aims to increase the effectiveness and relevance of the ad.

 Spider – A spider is search engine software program that systematically browses the internet, copying and indexing all the information on the webpages it visits.
 Google spider is called “Googlebot.”

 Sponsored Story – A sponsored story is a sponsored ad that appears on someone’s Facebook timeline when a person’s “friend” likes a brand or business’s Facebook page.
 The brand will appear to have been promoted to you by a friend, although the company that sponsored this ad has paid for this function.

 Sponsored Posts – Paying social media channels (e.g., Facebook, Twitter or LinkedIn) to extend the reach of your posts to a larger target market is known as a sponsored posts, promoted posts, or sponsored updates.
-Because of the rapid decline of organic posts (more than 50% decline in just the last year), sponsored posts are becoming a more necessary social media marketing approach.
+Because of the rapid decline of organic posts, sponsored posts are becoming a more necessary social media marketing approach.